The short version

 Why this comparison exists

-I publish this page because brokers ask me this question constantly.
+Brokers ask this question constantly, so it is worth answering plainly.
 The right question is not "Reonomy or SCAYLED?"
-It is "which side of the prospecting equation do I need right now?"
-Honest constraint: if your entire workflow is owner-direct investment sales, Reonomy is the tool and SCAYLED will not help you.
-If you work the lease side, SCAYLED is purpose-built for your workflow.
+It is "which side of the deal needs work right now?"
+If the entire workflow is owner-direct investment sales, Reonomy is the tool and SCAYLED is not the fit.
+For lease-side and occupier work, SCAYLED is purpose-built: it maps the precinct, surfaces the signals that precede a move, and returns the verified decision-maker for each occupier.

 Feature comparison